 Check if you are eligible

-You can check your eligibility online step by step.
+You can check your eligibility when you apply online.

 You automatically qualify if:

 - you receive the higher rate 'for help with getting around' mobility component of Disability Living Allowance; or

 - you receive 8 points or more for the 'moving around' part of the mobility component of the Personal Independence Payment (PIP) We will need to see evidence of this; or

 - you are registered as severely sight impaired (blind) under the National Assistance Act 1948 (partially sighted people do not automatically qualify); or

 - you receive War Pensioner's Mobility Supplement; or

 - you receive Armed Forces Compensation Scheme (AFCS) award, tariffs 1-8 and have been assessed by the Service Personnel and Veterans Agency (SPVA) as having a permanent and substantial disability that causes inability to walk or very considerable difficulty walking.